dayziebloom/Pounds-of-Mistria/README.md

 - On average, dishes give weight at about 1 pound per star, plus or minus based on the ingredients used.
   - i.e., fried dishes, dairy-heavy dishes, festival foods, and desserts all lean a bit heavier than their star count.
 - You cannot make a weight stat go lower than its starting amount, effectively their weight gain total gets reset to 0 if it goes negative

+# Planned Features
+- Weight gain speed toggle, either doubling or halving the weight each food item gives an NPC
+- Hooks for other mods to modify base stats of both food and NPCs
+- A natural weight loss mechanic (tied to a toggle)
+- A library of burp sound effects for mods to pull from
+- More example and tutorial documentation

+# Potential Features, not yet possible in current engine
+- Dynamic overworld sprites
+- Full-body portrait viewer